Pierce Egan: Works

 Egan published a report of the trial of John Thurtell and Joseph Hunt, for the murder of William Weare.
 Thurtell allegedly mentioned, just seven hours before his execution, that among his final wishes was a desire to read Egan's coverage of a recent prizefight.
 Egan wrote also satirical legal pieces such as The Fancy Tog's Man versus Young Sadboy, the Milling Quaker.

 In 1824, he launched a new journal, Pierce Egan's Life in London and Sporting Guide, a weekly newspaper priced at eightpence-halfpenny.
+Focusing on crime and sport, this newspaper lasted until November 1827, after which it merged with Bell's Life in London.
 Other works included sporting anecdotes, theatrical autobiographies, guide-books, and 'fancy ditties'.
 Among his later efforts, in 1838, was a series of pieces on the delights to be found on and immediately adjacent to the Thames.
 It was dedicated, with permission, to the young Queen Victoria and featured the illustrative work of his son Pierce Egan the Younger.

 In 1823, Egan produced an edition of Francis Grose's Classical Dictionary of the Vulgar Tongue (1785 et seq.), including mainly sporting Regency slang.
 He also cut the "coarse" and "broad" expressions which Grose had allowed.

 The 1788 and 1823 definitions of "Academy, or Pushing School" show the extent of his wish to soften definitions "where propriety pointed out such a course as not only necessary, but, perhaps, essential".
 However, although he noted in his Preface that some slang terms had developed a different meaning, giving as an example rum—which Grose had defined as "Fine, good, valuable", but which "is now generally used for the very opposite qualities"—Egan allowed Grose's definition to remain in the dictionary itself.

 Don Atyeo, author of Blood & Guts: Violence in Sports (1979), wrote that:Boxiana is riddled with "Fancy" slang: '"Ogles" were blackened, "peepers" plunged into darkness, "tripe-shops" received "staggerers", "ivories" were cracked, "domino boxes" shattered, and "claret" flowed in a steady stream.

 And as Egan's character Corinthian Tom explains in Life in London: